RHsyseng/container-rhel-examples/starter-systemd/README.md

 ### Systemd service unit file considerations

-If you plan to use systemd unit files that actually call bash as a ExecStart, the invoked shell environment needs to be relaxed in order to prevent your EUID from being reset to RUID by bash/sh.
+If you plan to use systemd unit files that actually call a shell as a ExecStart, the invoked shell environment needs to be relaxed in order to prevent your EUID from being reset to RUID by bash/sh.
-This applies to the calling shell and execution shell on script, the "-p" flag is used to accomplish this in the example unit below :
+This applies to the calling and execution shell on script, the "-p" flag is used to accomplish this in the example unit below :

 ```shell
 ...